mindset-dojo/mindset-dojo.github.io/_insights/2026/kyle-ingersoll/2026-01-02-throne-was-leash.md

 He nodded once.
 “So tell me this—do you want the mission… or do you want what the mission gives you permission to do?”

 The student flinched.

-“The mission is the permission.
-It’s the story that makes force feel righteous.
+> **“The mission is the permission.”**

+“It’s the story that makes force feel righteous.
 And I want what that buys—power no one can question.”

+The Sensei didn’t raise his voice.

+> **“In this world, everyone gets touched.”**
-“In this world,” the Sensei said, “everyone gets touched.
-The question is whether you lose yourself when it happens.”
+> **“The question is whether you lose yourself when it happens.”**

 The student stared at the water.
 Something in him wanted to argue—then couldn’t find the words.